Inflation in Poland

 Poland - Inflation

-All told, annual average inflation inched was stable at March’s 1.6% in April.
+All told, annual average inflation remained unchanged at May’s 1.7% in June.

 FocusEconomics Consensus Forecast panelists expect inflation to average 2.1% in 2019, which is down 0.2 percentage points from last month’s projection.
 For 2020, the panel sees inflation averaging 2.5%.